Critical exponent and Hausdorff dimension in pseudo-Riemannian hyperbolic geometry: Rigidity theorem in dimension 3

 \end{proof}

-\begin{proof}[Inequality case of Theorem \ref{th - inequality h<I delta}] Choose $p$ as in the previous lemma.
-For all $\kappa>0$ and $T>0$ we define the set
+We are finally ready to prove the inequality in Theorem \ref{th - inequality h<I delta}. \begin{proof}[Proof of the inequality in Theorem \ref{th - inequality h<I delta}] Let $p\in C(\Lambda)$.
+By the previous lemma, for all $\kappa>0$ and $T>0$ we define the set

 For all $d\in ]0,1[$ and all $\kappa>0$, there exists $T>0$ such that $\nu_p^{{\AdS}}(A_p^{T,\kappa}) \geq d$.
 Let $c_{p,\xi} (t) = \pi(\phi_t^\AdS (v_p (\xi)) )$ be the geodesic of $\AdS$.
-For $t>T$ consider the subset $\{c_{p,\xi} (t) | \xi \in A_p^{T,\kappa}\} \subset S(p,t)$ of the Lorentzian sphere of radius $t$ and center $p$ in $\AdS$.
+For $t>T$ consider the subset $\{c_{p,\xi} (t) | \xi \in A_p^{T,\kappa}\} \subset S_{\AdS}(p,t)$ of the Lorentzian sphere of radius $t$ and center $p$ in $\AdS$.

-Choose a covering of this subset by balls $B_{\AdS}(x_i,R)$ with $R$ sufficiently large such that corollary \ref{cor covering} and the shadow lemma for $\nu^{\AdS}_p$ apply.
-Then, by the local behaviour of $\nu^{\AdS}_p$, there exists a constant $c>1$ independent of $t $ such that
+Choose a covering of this subset by balls $B_{\AdS}(x_i,R)$ with $R$ sufficiently large such that both Corollary \ref{cor covering} and Shadow Lemma for $\nu^{\AdS}_p$ apply.
+Then, by the local behavior of $\nu^{\AdS}_p$, there exists a constant $c>1$ independent of $t $ such that

 It is clear by definition that $A_p^{T,\epsilon} \subset \cup_{i\in I} \mathcal S_{{\AdS}}(x_i,R))$ and therefore,